Battle off Hormuz (1625): Portugal

+Battle

 Botelho initiated battle early on 11 February.
 What followed was "one of the biggest sea battles ever fought in Asian waters during that period".
 According to a Portuguese observer, the exchange of gunfire was like the opening of the mouths of Hell and the Persians on shore were stunned.
 According to the English commander, John Weddell, the Persian governor of Bandar Abbas and the English agent in town watched the battle from their roofs.
 They counted 16–17,000 shots fired over two days of fighting, after which the fleets withdrew.
 Although many ships were heavily damaged, all were afloat.

 Botelho rejected advice to retreat to the coast of Arabia, preferring to wait out his rivals in case they decided to attack Portuguese Muscat.
 The rival fleets lay at anchor—the Portuguese off Larak Island and the companies under the guns of Bandar Abbas—until later that month, when the companies decided to leave.
+(The guns of Bandar Abbas were the guns of the former Portuguese fortress on Hormuz.)
 The Portuguese sallied forth to engage them, but the fighting was inconclusive.
 Botelho then took the fleet to Muscat for repairs.
 He reported 130 of his men killed in action.
 The English and Dutch reported 29 and 45 killed in action, respectively.
 The difference reflected different tactics.

+Aftermath

 Following the battle, Persia and Portugal signed a treaty that was, in effect, a truce that regulated their commerce in the gulf.
 It is generally agreed that the treaty was signed in 1625, but the surviving text is undated and it may have been signed as late as 1630.
 Portugal was permitted to select a Persian port in which to establish an emporium.
 Portuguese vessels were obligated to trade there rather than at Arabian ports and Portugal would receive half of the customs revenue.
 The Portuguese selected Bandar Kong.
 The treaty did not involve any cession of territory by either party.